 Fish Sticks are a fun, tasty, kid-friendly recipe.
 These baked fish sticks are something you can feel good about serving!

 Fish sticks are a pretty nostalgic food.
 I ate plenty of them growing up, and I fondly remember the taste of them dipped in tartar sauce.
-It’s a great kid-friendly recipe, but admittedly, I don’t feel great about serving frozen ones to my family.
+It’s a good dinner idea for kids, but admittedly, I don’t feel great about serving frozen ones to my family.

 Make these for the kids, for yourself, for the whole family!
 They are a fun dinner, a good kid’s party food, or even something you can serve as an appetizer.
 And don’t forget the fries!

 Homemade Fish Sticks are such a fun and delicious kid-friendly dinner.
 Bake these Panko-crusted fish fingers to create a tasty dippable snack!

 Fish Sticks with Homemade Tartar Sauce

 These tasty, crispy, oven-baked fish sticks would not be complete without the perfect dipping sauce.
 Homemade Tartar Sauce is the perfect match for fish, and this recipe is really quick and easy to make.

 Tartar Sauce is a mix of mayonnaise, dill pickles, lemon juice.
 Dijon mustard, chives, and shallots.